wso2/docs-is/en/docs/setup/changing-the-hostname.md

     data encryption, signing, etc.

 Once this is done, you need to change all `localhost` references.
-The following points would be the main places where the references should be changed.
+The following main changes are applied to the references:

 - The configurations in the `<IS_HOME/repository/conf/deployment.toml` file that references localhost.
 - The entity ID that is available in the resident identity provider configurations.